-Summary : Observe several delightful species of penguins and seals, watch for whales, and experience the remote South Shetland Islands on an expedition with kayaking, camping, and snowshoeing.
+Summary : Observe several delightful species of penguins and seals, watch for whales, and experience the remote South Shetland Islands on an expedition with several activity options, from camping to polar diving.
 Sail through the spectacular Beagle Channel, enjoy impressive landscapes composed of high mountains and huge glaciers, navigate by Zodiac among ice floes, and set foot on the Antarctic continent on this trip of a lifetime.

-Activities : Birding, Camping, Child-Friendly, Hiking, Kayaking, Triple/Quad Cabins
+Activities : Birding, Camping, Child-Friendly, Diving, Hiking, Kayaking, Triple/Quad Cabins

 Your voyage begins where the world drops off.
 Ushuaia, Argentina, reputed to be the southernmost city on the planet, is located on the far southern tip of South America.
 Starting in the afternoon, you embark from this small resort town on Tierra del Fuego, nicknamed “The End of the World,” and sail the mountain-fringed Beagle Channel for the remainder of the evening.